dwkim78/ASTRiDE/README.md

     <img src="https://github.com/dwkim78/ASTRiDE/blob/master/astride/datasets/images/all_edges.png">
     [ All the edges (color-coded) derived using the contour map ]</div>

-  * Streak detection based on the morphologies of each contour (i.e. edge)
+  * Streak determination based on the morphologies of each contour (i.e. edge)
     * As you can see from the above figure, there are many edges of star-like sources that are definitely <b>not</b> streaks.
 We remove such star-like sources by using the morphologies of each edge such as: